 Policy 8.5.2: High density developments in areas projected to receive major hurricane damage from coastline storm surges shall be avoided.
-Plan amendments to increase the existing land use category density or to change the land use designation shall be prohibited.

 Policy 8.5.3: The City shall, at a minimum, require building elevations consistent with the Flood Insurance Rate Maps, the building requirements of the National Flood Insurance Program, and provide detention of rain from the 25-year storm frequency, 24-hour duration.